BenC-14/Football-Projects/README.md

 This report contains the following Deliverables:

 **Source code for the analysis**
-- JB Passmap
+- JB Passing map
 - England France Network Passmap
-- JB Heatmap
+- JB Heatmap (updated)

 **A 5 slide maximum presentation to deliver to the coaching staff insight of a player’s passing ability**